Fall of Saigon: Capitulation and final surrender announcement

+This announcement marked the end of the Vietnam War.

 Aftermath

 Turnover of Saigon

 The communists renamed the city after Ho Chi Minh, former President of North Vietnam, although the name "Saigon" continues to be used by many residents and others to this day.
-Order was slowly restored, although the by-then-deserted U.S. Embassy was looted, along with many other businesses.
+Order was slowly restored, although the by-then-deserted U.S. embassy was looted, along with many businesses.
 Communications between the outside world and Saigon were cut.
 The Viet Cong machinery in South Vietnam was weakened, owing in part to the Phoenix Program, so the PAVN was responsible for maintaining order and General Trần Văn Trà, Dũng's administrative deputy, was placed in charge of the city.
 The new authorities held a victory rally on 7 May.

-One objective of the Communist Party of Vietnam was to reduce the population of Saigon, which had become swollen with an influx of people during the war and was now overcrowded with high unemployment.
+One objective of the Communist Party of Vietnam was to reduce the population of Saigon, which had become swollen with an influx of people during the war and was now overcrowded, with high unemployment.
 "Re-education classes" for former soldiers in the ARVN indicated that to regain full standing in society they would need to move from the city and take up farming.
 Handouts of rice to the poor, while forthcoming, were tied to pledges to leave Saigon for the countryside.
 According to the Vietnamese government, within two years of the capture of the city one million people had left Saigon, and the state had a target of 500,000 further departures.

 Following the end of the war, according to official and non-official estimates, between 200,000 and 300,000 South Vietnamese were sent to re-education camps, where many endured torture, starvation, and disease while they were being forced to do hard labor.

 The evacuation

 Whether the evacuation had been successful or not has been questioned following the end of the war.
 Operation Frequent Wind was generally described by Western sources as an impressive achievement—Dũng stated this in his memoirs and The New York Times described it as being carried out with "efficiency and bravery".
 On the other hand, the airlift was also criticized for being too slow and hesitant, and it was inadequate in removing Vietnamese civilians and soldiers who were connected with the American presence.

 The U.S. State Department estimated that the Vietnamese employees of the U.S. Embassy in South Vietnam, past and present, and their families totaled 90,000 people.
-In his testimony to Congress, Martin asserted that 22,294 such people were evacuated by the end of April.
+In his testimony to Congress, Martin said that 22,294 such people had been evacuated by the end of April.

 An iconic photograph of evacuees entering an Air America helicopter on the roof of the apartment building at 22 Gia Long Street is frequently mischaracterized as showing an evacuation from the "U.S. Embassy" via a "military" helicopter.